Egoorbis/egoorbis.github.io/_posts/2024/2024-10-19-aks-byocni-cilium.md

   }
 }
 ```
-### User-Assigned Managed Identity
+## User-Assigned Managed Identity

-We'll create a user-assigned managed identity and assign it the "Network Contributor" role.
+Next, we'll create a user-assigned managed identity and assign it the "Network Contributor" role.
 This allows the AKS cluster to manage network resources.

 ```terraform
 module "avm-res-managedidentity-userassignedidentity" {